cfengine/documentation/reference/functions/getenv.markdown

 **Notes:**

-**History**: This function was introduced in CFEngine version 3.0.4 (2010)
+**History:** This function was introduced in CFEngine version 3.0.4 (2010)